 - Responsibility for WorkCover’s commercial policy and management.

-- Notify the Minister and the Regulator of the methods and rates it proposes to use to assess premiums.
+- Notifying the Minister of the methods and rates it proposes to use to assess premiums.

 - Giving timely advice to the Regulator on information impacting on the workers’ compensation scheme.

 - Performing other functions conferred on the Board under this or another Act.